Gabriel-Acevedo/tfm-aws/documentation/API/API-WEB.md

 ## SAVE NEW BUDGET

-_Creates a new budget with the information of the selected products by the Customer_
+_Creates a new budget with the information of the selected products by the Customer._

 * ### METHOD: POST